Bruce Hardwood Floors Pros Cons Read This Before Buying

 Engineered Hardwood

-Engineered flooring has a real wood top layer bonded to a layered core.
-This design makes it more stable in areas with moisture or temperature changes.
-It works well over concrete, in basements, or with floating installation systems.
+Engineered planks have a real wood surface bonded to a layered core.
+This makes them more stable in areas with moisture or temperature changes.
+They work well in basements and over concrete.

-Bruce also has luxury vinyl plank (LVP) and laminate for places where real wood isn’t recommended, like bathrooms or laundry rooms.
+Bruce also offers luxury vinyl plank and laminate flooring.
+These options are suitable for areas where real wood is not ideal.

 Key Advantages of Bruce Hardwood Flooring